How to grow foxgloves

 green wheelbarrow means easy to grow

-Green Wheelbarrow indicates Foxgloves are easy to grow.
+I have labelled Foxgloves as Green Wheelbarrow because they are easy to grow.
 They require no maintenance, no staking or feeding and will self seed around the garden to re appear next year, albeit often in a different place.

 RHS plant trial of Foxgloves